-We will continue to serve those who still feel uncomfortable with the easing of restrictions through the live-streaming of our main Sunday service as previously.
+We will continue to serve those who still feel vulnerable through the live-streaming of our main Sunday service.

 As above.
 Additionally the building will have been cleaned just before the service.

-The church is now open daily for private prayer.
+The church remains open dawn-dusk daily for private prayer.

 A comprehensive risk assessment is available if you would like further detail.

 Can we have communion?

 Yes - although this still looks a little different from normal.
 Bread (currently wafers) and wine (by intinction of the wafers) will be shared from the front of the church at the appropriate time in our services.